michielfb/laravel-data-migration/README.md

 ### Configuration

-1. Register the ServiceProvider in your config/app.php service provider list.
+1. For Laravel 5.4 and less: Register the ServiceProvider in your config/app.php service provider list.

 ```php
 \Michielfb\DataMigrations\DataMigrationsServiceProvider::class